Ja'Marr Chase Super Bowl Player Prop Bets | Cincinnati vs. Los Angeles 2/13/2022

 Recent Performances

-- Chase put together a 54-yard performance against the Chiefs on six catches and scored one touchdown.
+- In last week's game against the Chiefs, Chase racked up six catches for 54 yards and scored one touchdown.

-- Chase's stat line over his last three outings includes 20 grabs for 279 yards and one touchdown.
-He put up 93.0 yards per game, and was targeted 27 times.
+- Chase has racked up 279 receiving yards (93.0 per game) and one touchdown, reeling in 20 passes on 27 targets over his last three games.

 Chase's Cincinnati Teammates